MewsSystems/gitbook-open-api/getting-started/README.md

 # Getting started

 Welcome to the __Mews Open API__.
-This is a powerful tool that enables you to easily connect your hospitality software into Mews and become part of an ecosystem of integrated solutions.
+This is a powerful tool that enables you to easily connect your hospitality software into Mews and become part of our ecosystem of integrated solutions.
 Use the __Mews Open API__ to fetch data, make bookings, adjust rates, post charges, upsell products, and do a myriad of other things.

-We take the 'open' part very seriously, which is why we make it as easy as possible to connect and are always trying to remove barriers to successful adoption.
+We take the 'open' part very seriously, which is why we make it as easy as possible to connect and why we are always trying to remove barriers to successful adoption.
 We provide a Demo environment for developers so you can start coding and testing straight away.
-All the documentation is compact and straightforward and publicly hosted on GitHub.
+All the documentation is compact and straightforward and publicly hosted on [GitHub](https://github.com/MewsSystems).

 ## A family of APIs